Top Attractions at the Granada Alhambra Palace

 This is one of the corners of the Alhambra in Granada that you will like the most when you see it, because from its balcony you can enjoy wonderful views of the Sierra Nevada, the Torres Bermejas, the Vega and the city, so you can't miss it!
 You will find it at the entrance of the Alcazaba.

-It is located next to the Nasrid Palaces and is one of the finest Renaissance works found outside of Italy.
-Emperor Charles V ordered to build it in the sixteenth century in order to enjoy Granada and its Alhambra, for which he felt a real fascination.
+It is located next to the Nasrid Palaces and is one of the best Renaissance works found outside Italy.
+Emperor Charles V ordered it to be built in the 16th century in order to enjoy Granada and its Alhambra, for which he was truly fascinated.

 Admission to the palace is free and it is worth a visit because it is unique in its style.
 It stands out for its circular courtyard in the center of this square building, which demonstrates a high knowledge of Roman imperial architecture.
 If you take a guided tour of the Alhambra, the guide will make a mandatory stop here.